jaredgorski/StructUI/README.md

           },
           label: 'subfile',
           link: {
             element: Link,                // -> this `link` will be wrapped by the `Link` routing element from Next.js
             props: {                      //    imported at the top of this document, allowing for pre-fetching
               href: '/directory/subfile',
             },
           },
           display: {
-            component: SubFile,
+            component: SubFileDisplay,
             props: {
               title: 'My Subfile',        // -> props can be passed into the display component from FinderUI, though },                            //    it's important to note that FinderUI only supports synchronous behavior.
           },                              //    any asynchronous data can be loaded and managed on the component itself },                                //    when it is activated by FinderUI },
     },
     file: {